kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 aimed at enabling) are:

-- multiple containers can be assigned to the same class of a certain type of resource
+- multiple containers can be assigned to the same class of a certain type of QoS-class resource
-- resources are represented by a limited set of class identifiers
+- QoS-class resources are represented by an enumerable set of class identifiers
-- each type of resource has its own set of class identifiers
+- each type of QoS-class resource has an independent set of class identifiers

-With QoS-class resources, Pods and their containers can request opaque QoS-class identifiers (classes) for some particular mechanism (QoS-class resource type), such as block I/O bandwidth.
+With QoS-class resources, Pods and their containers can request opaque QoS-class identifiers (classes) of certain QoS mechanism (QoS-class resource type).
 Kubelet relays this information to the container runtime which is responsible for enforcing the request in the underlying system.

-A prime example of a QoS-class resource is Intel RDT (Resource Director Technology).
-RDT is a technology for controlling the cache lines and memory bandwidth available to applications.

 ## Motivation